 - Practical knowledge

-- Management is considered as Social Science, It is designed not only to brings profits to the organization but also serve as a helpful tool for society.
+- Mgmt. is considered a Social Science, It is designed not only to bring profits to the organization but also to serve as a helpful tool for society.

-- Different principles & theories developed through continuous observation, Research & Development (R&D), and experiments.
+- Different principles & theories are developed through continuous observation, Research & Development (R&D), and experiments.

 - It constitutes a systematized body of knowledge which have practicability.